TAKE ACTION NOW… JOIN TCA! CONTRIBUTE TO TCA PAC!

 As sessions become more and more fast-paced, we cannot be guaranteed that legislators have had the opportunity to fully review every bill that comes before them for their vote.
 It is our job as chiropractic advocates to educate our elected officials and be certain that they have the information they need to make the best decisions possible.

-Legislators Need to Hear from You
+Why do Legislators Need to Hear from You?

 Tennessee’s state senators and representatives come from diverse backgrounds; many are not healthcare experts and may have no chiropractic experience, yet they must vote on these issues when a bill comes before them.
 As a healthcare expert, you are uniquely qualified to help your elected representatives understand the practical implications of healthcare policy proposals.
 It is vital that legislators hear from you.